Morgana-S/vinyl-online/README.md

 A lot of the forms on the site have labels that are pointing to non-existent elements due to the custom labelling of forms.
 An assessment and reevaluation of most forms on the site is necessary to better comply with ARIA standards.

+## Thorough analysis of lighthouse reports, especially relating to performance and best practices.

+The lighthouse reports for the site are conspicuously low scoring in some aspects; for example, a lot of images are not served by cloudinary with HTTPS.
+Action should be taken to address the issues in lighthouse reports on the site pages.

 # Deployment

 ## Deployment to Heroku